Community Conservation Assistance

 - Creek Catchment groups

-- private landholders who are members of the Wildlife Conservation Partnerships Program (Land for Wildlife)
+- private landholders who are members of the Wildlife Conservation Partnerships Program (Land for Wildlife).

-- strengthening ecological and riparian corridors
+- strengthen ecological and riparian corridors and linkages

 - locally-native plants, tree bags, weed mats, mulch, water crystals or other materials designed to protect and assist plant growth